apbodnar/FSPT/README.md

 * Better BVH construction (SAH) and traversal.
 * Rewrite scene file structure.
 * Actually support asset standards.
 OBJ, MTL, etc...
+* Tiled rendering

 ## Demo

-WARNING: Any one of these links could crash your drivers/system.
+**WARNING**: Any one of these links could crash your drivers/system.
 Run at your own risk.
 I recommend trying the links in order.
 If your system remains responsive, maybe try the next one.
-I've tested on Windows and Linux with a GTX 1080 and GTX 980
+I've tested with FF and Chrome on Windows and Linux with a GTX 1080 and GTX 980

 ## Experiments